Malacky: History

 The name of the city was first mentioned in writing in 1206.
 During World War II, Malacky was captured on 5 April 1945 by troops of the Soviet 2nd Ukrainian Front.

-Famous Buildings and Sites
+Famous buildings and sites

-The most prominent sites in Malacky include the Franciscan church of the Immaculate Conception of Mary, the so-called "Palffy Palace", and the renovated synagogue.
+The most prominent sites in Malacky include the Franciscan church of the Immaculate Conception of Mary, the so-called "Pálffy Palace", and the renovated synagogue.
 The church includes a precise from 1653 of the so-called Holy Stairs (Scala Sancta) that Christ ascended to the Pretorium of Pilate.
-The Palffy Palace until recently was used as a hospital and is currently unoccupied.
+The Pálffy Palace until recently was used as a hospital and is currently unoccupied.
 It has recently been acquired by the local municipality.
 Located in the center of Malacky is also a large renovated synagogue built in 1886 in Moorish Revival style, which is now being used as a cultural center.
-Adjacent to it, there is a sports arena "MALINA" containing two indoor swimming pools (25m and 12m) and a multifunctional hall used for handball, basketball, volleyball, and indoor football.
+Adjacent to it, there is a sports arena "MALINA" containing two indoor swimming pools (25 m and 12 m) and a multifunctional hall used for handball, basketball, volleyball, and indoor football.